Mahfuz Anam: Criticism

-Sheikh Hasina's son Sajeeb Wazed calls Anam "completely unethical" and "a liar".
-David Bergman, a former employee of The Daily Star, is also critical of Anam for his views on the Padma Bridge graft scandal.
+Sheikh Hasina's son Sajeeb Wazed called Anam "completely unethical" and "a liar".
+David Bergman, who worked at The Daily Star, is also critical of Anam for his views on the Padma Bridge graft scandal.
 In 2016, speaking at a panel discussion on ATN News, Anam conceded that reports published in The Daily Star in 2007 alleging corruption by Prime Minister Sheikh Hasina were based on uncorroborated leaks fed by the military's Directorate General of Forces Intelligence.
 "It was a big mistake," he said during the interview and stated that "It was a bad editorial judgement, I admit it without any doubt".
-Despite his admission, he has been facing concerted attacks from the government and Awami League supporters.
-As of 18 February 2016, 79 cases have been filed against him including 17 sedition and 62 defamation cases.